6 easy hacks to save money when the heat spikes

 Here are some energy-saving tips to keep cool while conserving power.

 Monitoring your consumption

-Seeing how your use changes at different times empowers you to find your best ways to save energy and see what rebates may work best for you.
+If you get into the habit of knowing how much electricity you use and when, then you can find the best ways to save energy – and see what rebates may work for you.

 For example, here’s a weekly and daily sample from a family of five living in a 40-year-old, single family home in the Kelowna area.
 This family would benefit from setting their air conditioning to come on a few degrees higher if they are away during the day.

 Note: the data shown above is from 2018.